 Don’t miss the panoramic view from the Bush Pilots Monument.
 In summer, Great Slave Lake stretches to the horizon, in fall and winter, the aurora dances overhead.
 The monument commemorates the men and women who flew the tiny bush planes which opened the North.
 Hike up the stairs, the view of water, rock and the city is truly breathtaking.

 The downtown core of Yellowknife was established in 1945 to accommodate the growth of the community which had outgrown its roots along the waterfront.
 It is now the commercial core of the city and offers all of your shopping and accommodation needs.
-A heritage guidebook available for free at the Northern Frontier Visitors Centre can help show you some of the local history of the area, where old suburban houses from the 1940s mix with government office towers.
+A heritage guidebook is available for free at City Hall.
+Which can help show you some of the local history of the area, where old suburban houses from the 1940s mix with government office towers.

 Ragged Ass Road

 Yellowknife hosts a vibrant art community.
 There are dozens of galleries and artists in residence, plus a number of public displays of art, murals, and sculptures around the town.
-Please visit the Northern Frontier Visitor’s Centre for an ‘Artswalk’ brochure.
+Pick up an Artswalk Brochure at City Hall